annotation/text-fabric/docs/Api/Text.md

         The default is `text-orig-full` if the first argument is an iterable of `nodes`.

-        The default is *nodetype*`-default` if the first argument is a single `node` with type *nodetype*.
+        The default is *nodetype*`-default`
+        if the first argument is a single `node` with type *nodetype*.

         If the default format is not defined in the `otext` feature of the dataset,
         what will happen is dependent on the first argument, `nodes` or `node`.

         If the argument is an iterable of `nodes`, for each node its node type and node number will be output, connected with a `_` .

-        If the argument is a single `node`, Text-Fabric will look up de slot nodes contained in it (by means of `L.d(node, otype=slotType)` and format them with `text-orig-full`.
+        If the argument is a single `node`, Text-Fabric will look up de slot nodes contained in it (by means of `L.d(node, otype=slotType)`
+        and format them with `text-orig-full`.

-        If the format **is** defined, and the first argument is a single `node`, Text-Fabric will apply that format to the node itself, not to the slots contained in that node.
+        If the format **is** defined, and the first argument is a single `node`,
+        Text-Fabric will apply that format to the node itself, not to the slots contained in that node.

         But you can override that by means of `descend=True`.
         In that case, regardless of the format, the `node` will be replaced by the slot nodes contained in it, before applying the format.

         ??? hint "The default is sensible"
             Consider the simplest call to this function: `T.text(node)`.
             This will apply the default format to `node`.
             If `node` is non-slot, then in most cases the default format will be applied to the slots contained in `node`.

-            But for special node types, where the best representation is not obtained by descending down to the contained slot nodes, the dataset may define special default types that use other features to furnish a decent representation.
+            But for special node types, where the best representation is not obtained by descending down
+            to the contained slot nodes, the dataset may define special default types that use other
+            features to furnish a decent representation.

-            ??? example "BHSA"
+            ??? example "lexemes"
-                In the BHSA case this happens for the type of lexemes: `lex`.
-Lexemes contain their occurrences as slots, but the representation of a lexeme is not the string of its occurrences, but resides in a feature such as `voc_lex_utf8` (vocalized lexeme in Unicode).
+                In the some corpora case this happens for the type of lexemes: `lex`.
+                Lexemes contain their occurrences
+                as slots, but the representation of a lexeme is not the string of its occurrences, but resides in a feature such as `voc_lex_utf8` (vocalized lexeme in Unicode).

-                The BHSA dataset defines the format `lex-default={voc_lex_utf8} ` and this is the only thing needed to regulate the representation of a lexeme.
+                If the dataset defines the format `lex-default={lex} `, this is the only thing needed to regulate the representation of a lexeme.

-                Hence, `T.text(lx)` results in the vocalized lexeme representation of `lx`.
+                Hence, `T.text(lx)` results in the lexeme representation of `lx`.

                 But if you really want to print out all occurrences of lexeme `lx`, you can say `T.text(lx, descend=True)`.

                 Beware of this, however: